Zyxtis/Stratagem-Radial-Menu/README.md

 Detection methods:

-1) color-based method is sensitive to color variations and may not work correctly in extremely bright areas of the map.
+1) The color-based method is sensitive to color variations and may not work correctly in extremely bright areas of the map.

 If you use ReShade or other color-grading tools, OCR detection may fail completely because the arrow colors have been altered.
 In this case, enable Debug Mode and use the OCR scan (**F3 during a mission**) to extract the modified HEX color code of your stratagem arrows.
 Then update the **ArrowColor** field in the **OCR Settings** with the new HEX color code.

-2) shape-based method uses the FindText library to detect stratagem arrows by matching their visual shape against predefined patterns stored in the pattern database.
+2) The shape-based method uses the FindText library to detect stratagem arrows by matching their visual shape against predefined patterns stored in the pattern database.
 Currently, the pattern database is limited to 1080p, 1440p, and 2160p resolutions and contains a relatively small number of arrow patterns.
 Because of this limitation, the shape-based method may not provide better detection accuracy than the color-based OCR method in most cases.